 12VAC5-613-180.
 Mandatory Visits; Inspection Requirements.

-When an operator is required to make a visit to an AOSS the operator shall, at a minimum, accomplish the following:
+When an operator is required to make a visit to an AOSS the operator shall, complete the following:

 Inspect all components of the AOSS and conduct field measurements, sampling, and other observations required by this chapter, the O&M manual, or deemed necessary by the operator to assess the performance of the AOSS and its components.